GrahamParvinkarimi/contact-app/README.md

-SPA in React for maintaining contact information
+SPA in React for maintaining contact information.
+Hosted live at: https://grahamparvinkarimi.github.io/contact-app/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).